angelinetsui/angelinetsui.github.io/_pages/publications.md

 ----

 **Tsui, A. S. M.**, & Atance, C. (in prep).
 Feeling Connected to their Future Selves Predicts Preschoolers’ Saving Behavior.
 [Materials, data and analysis codes](https://osf.io/C7546/)

-**Tsui, A. S. M.**, and other contributors in ManyBabies consortium.
-Exploring variation in infants’ preference for infant-directed speech: Evidence from a multi-site study in Africa.

 **Tsui, A. S. M.**, Frank, M. C., Brosseau-Liard, P. È. (in prep).
 The benefits and practical guidelines to log-transforming looking time data.